zachwill/blog/_posts/2019-08-20-things-to-be-fascinated-about-lottery.md

 ---

-> I remember talking about a friend who was really into the worst types of
-> politics... and somewhere in the middle of the conversation my tone switched
+> Somewhere in the middle of the conversation my tone switched from “Yeah, what
-> from “Yeah, what a loser to be concerned about that kind of thing” to **“Yeah,
+> a loser to be concerned about that kind of thing” to **“Yeah, poor guy,
-> poor guy, apparently he drew the short straw in the _Things To Be Fascinated
+> apparently he drew the short straw in the _Things To Be Fascinated About
-> About Lottery_.”**
+> Lottery_.”**
 >
 > Since then I have returned to the idea of this _Things To Be Fascinated About
 > Lottery_ a lot.
 There are some good draws you can get: people who are honestly